lsst-dm/dmtn-030/_homepage-view.rst

 This listing will be heavily used by developers seeking API references for the modules they are using on a day-to-day basis.

 These module topics are :ref:`imported from the doc/ directories <docs-in-packages>` of each Science Pipelines EUPS package.
-The homepage's module listing can be automatically compiled in a custom reStructuredText directive.
+The homepage's module listing can be automatically compiled in a custom `reStructuredText directive <directive>`_.